pbfrandsen/CBA_genomics_workshop/03_Assembly_QC.md

 compleasm run -a <path to assembly> -o compleasm -t $SLURM_NTASKS -l insecta -L mb_downloads -m busco
 ```

-Note, that you should substitute your particular genome assembly file for "arctopsyche.p_ctg.fasta".
+Note, that you should substitute your particular genome assembly file for "arctopsyche.bp.p_ctg.fasta".
 Note, we are using the `insecta_odb10` dataset.
 For some taxa, there are more specific datasets that you could use.
 For example, there is a `lepidoptera_odb10` dataset and for holometabolous insects, there is a `endoptergyota_odb10` dataset.

 ### tidk